 - Look for information from respected sources that you can trust regarding the potential benefits and risks of the treatment you are thinking about.

-- When you share this information with your doctor, try to do it in a way that shows you know that your doctor wants what is best for you.
-Let him or her know that you are thinking about a complementary treatment and that you want to make sure it will not interfere with your regular medical treatment.
+- When you share this information with your doctor, try to do it in a way that shows you know that your doctor wants what’s best for you.
+Let him or her know that you are thinking about a complementary treatment and that you want to make sure it won’t interfere with your regular medical treatment.

-- If you are thinking of an alternative treatment, let the doctor know what you are considering.
-Ask the doctor about any studies on this method, and what options you might still have left if the alternative treatment does not work.
+- If you’re thinking of an alternative treatment, let the doctor know what you’re considering.
+Ask the doctor about any studies on this method, and what options you might still have if the alternative treatment doesn’t work.

 - Make a list of questions and bring it along with any other information you want to talk about.
 Ask your doctor to be a supportive partner as you learn more about other options and your treatment process.

 - Bring a friend or family member with you to the doctor’s office to support you.
 Your loved one can also help you talk with your doctor and relieve some of the stress of having to make decisions alone.

 - Listen to what the doctor has to say, and try to understand his or her point of view.
 If the treatment you’re thinking about will cause problems with your medical treatment, discuss safer choices together.

 - Don’t delay or skip regular treatment without warning.
 If you’re thinking about stopping or not taking mainstream treatment, please talk to your doctor about this.
 Even though you may be giving up the only proven treatment for your cancer, this is still your choice to make.